cochiletSerban/interview-god/angular/change-detection/Angular-change-detection.md

 ### ZoneJs Performance optimization(Event coalesing, Zonless app)

 **Event Coalescing** <br>
-If we want to further improve the performance of your Angular app we can use something called _Even Coalescing_.
+If we want to further improve the performance of your Angular app we can use a feature of Zone.js called _Even Coalescing_.
 Via event coalescing, Zone.js offers us a way in which we can group or coalesce multiple asynchronous events into a single task.

 When multiple asynchronous events happen in close proximity, such as several asynchronous tasks or callbacks occurring almost simultaneously, Zone.js can coalesce them into a single task.
 This helps in optimizing performance and reducing unnecessary overhead.
 Rather than triggering separate change detection cycles for each event, coalescing allows Angular to process them together in a more efficient manner.